 The installed capacity of the PAPP before and after the fuel switch activity shall be tested using an internationally approved standard or equivalent national standards.
-The DOE shall validate a report on the the determination of the installed capacity assessment.
-If the change in installed capacity of the PAPP is more than -±5% of the installed capacity/output of the PAPP, then this methodology is not applicable.
+The DOE shall validate the determination of the installed capacity.
+If the change in installed capacity of the PAPP is more than $\pm 5\%$, then this methodology is not applicable.